fumitoh/modelx/doc/source/updates.rst

   modelx v0.0.10 is released.

 * *20 April 2018:*
-  The :doc:`userguide` section is added.
+  The :doc:`techguide` section is added.

 -------